isaacrosdail/project-vesper/PROJECT_LOG.md

 Next Time:
 1. Implement add_product route: Accept a scanned barcode, enter rest of info, then add it to the DB and show it in the UI
 2. Set up Flask-Migrate: Initialize migrations, create & apply first schema version, and confirm it works with Product model

+## Friday [28.03.25] Start 21:00

+Log:
+- Made Product model to act as permanent record tying barcodes to products, Transaction model will store data for individual scans
+- Fixed barcode being used as primary key

+Next Time:
+1. When barcode is scanned, check if it exists in Product table.
+If not, prompt for product name and price.
+Then add it to Product and add a matching Transaction.
+If yes, just add a Transaction.
+Need to sort out add_product and add_transaction functions